-Director Since: 2021 Age: 46 Committee Memberships: Compensation Experience: Mr. Cohan has served as Chief Growth Officer and President, International of Nielsen Holdings plc, a publicly traded global media measurement and data analytics company, since March 2020.
+Director Since: 2021 Age: 47 Committee Memberships: Compensation; Governance and Nominating Experience: Mr. Cohan has served as Chief Growth Officer and President, International of Nielsen Holdings plc, a publicly traded global media measurement and data analytics company, since March 2020.
 Mr. Cohan has decades of experience in business-to-business and consumer media, including 15 years at A+E Networks where he most recently served as President, International and Digital Media from 2015 to 2018.
 Following his tenure at A+E, Mr. Cohan was President and Chief Business Officer at Wheelhouse Group, LLC, a diversified content venture from 2019 to early 2020.
 He has a Bachelor's Degree in Economics from Harvard and a Masters from the Stanford Graduate School of Business.

-Other Boards and Appointments: Mr. Cohan sits on the Board of Directors/Trustees for the Parrish Art Museum, the Banff World Media Festival, the National Association of Television Programming Executives, and is Treasurer and Board Member of The Opportunity Network.
-He also sits as a Committee Vice Chair on UJA Federation of NY.
+Other Boards and Appointments: Mr. Cohan sits on the Board of Directors/Trustees for the Parrish Art Museum (acting as Co-President), the Banff World Media Festival, the National Association of Television Programming Executives, and is Treasurer and Board Member of The Opportunity Network.
+He also sits as Content Committee Co-Chair on UJA Federation of NY.
 Mr. Cohan is also a Board Director at AccuWeather, a privately held company that provides commercial weather forecasting services.